top of page

 • Suggested Listening Comprehension Activity

 Watch an English movie that you have watched before or one that does not have a lot of dialogue so that it is easier for you to follow.
-Watch the movie with the English subtitles so that you can understand what the characters are saying.
+Watch the movie with English subtitles so that you can understand what the characters are saying.
 For more advanced learning, switch off the subtitles and focus on understanding the dialogue.
 If you hear some expressions or phrases that you like, you can make note of them.

 Another way to do this activity is to watch a short segment of the movie (1-2 minutes) without the subtitles and write down what you hear.
 Replay that segment with the subtitles on and check if you have missed anything.